 § 663.483 What program management requirements apply to Tribes or Intertribal consortiums participating in the TTSGP?

-When carrying out TTSGP compact or funding agreement, Tribes and Intertribal consortiums shall develop, implement, and maintain systems that meet the minimum standards set forth in this subpart, unless one or more of the standards have been waived, in whole or in part,
+When carrying out TTSGP compact or funding agreement, Tribes and Intertribal consortiums shall develop, implement, and maintain systems that meet the minimum standards set forth in this subpart, unless one or more of the standards have been waived, in whole or in part.

 § 663.484 Do these standards apply to the contractors of a Tribe or Intertribal consortium?